jgcrosta/crossmint-challenge/README.md

 cd crossmint-challenge
 ```

+2. Copy the `.env.example` file into `.env`

-2. Install the dependencies and launch the server
+3. Install the dependencies and launch the server

 ```bash
 pnpm install
 pnpm start
 ```

-3. Access in browser
+4. Access in browser
    Open your browser and head over to the server address, typically found at http://localhost:3000.

 ## 🎮 Features & Functionality